Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 I am mum to Mitchell who has Barth syndrome.
 Mitchell although small at birth - 4lb 7oz and full term - appeared to be a healthy baby.
 He ate well and did well until he was two years 6 months, although he was late to crawl and walk.
 Then without warning Mitchell got a virus causing him to go into heart failure.
 This was the first time we heard the words "Barth syndrome".
 We had no idea at that time how these two words would change our lives forever.

-Today Mitchell attends full time mainstream education with support and is a popular member of our local community.
-He enjoys swimming, cycling and being a typical little boy.
+Today Mitchell attends a mainstream secondary school with support and is a popular member of our local community.
+He enjoys swimming, cycling and being a typical boy.

 Getting the diagnosis has changed our lives.
 At times it's hard watching Mitchell's peers playing football and winning at Sports Day knowing Mitchell struggles to keep up.
 But then we look at what he has achieved and is coping with as he crosses the finish line (last again this Sports Day) but he finished and we realise he is so brave and we are so proud of him.
 He NEVER gives up.